Marriage Intentions Form

 MARRIAGE LICENSE INFORMATION & REQUIREMENTS

 Due to the time required by State licensing requirements, your marriage license must be obtained by APPOINTMENT ONLY.

 Important information while the Town Hall is closed:

-If a municipal office is closed to the public, marriage licenses may be issued via mail upon receipt of Notarized Intentions, the $40.00 fee and documentaion how the last marriage ended.
+If a municipal office is closed to the public, marriage licenses may be issued via mail upon receipt of Notarized Intentions, the $40.00 fee and documentation how the last marriage ended.
 The marriage license will be returned to the parties by mail.
 Signatures can be obtained by the person performing the marriage when the marriage is performed.
 If there are no municipal clerk or staff at the office, the intentions may be filed at a neighboring town or directly with DRVS.